sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_00_configure_lab_environment.md

 1. Verify that the latest LTS or STS version of the .NET SDK is installed in your lab environment.

-    Run `dotnet --version` in a terminal window to check the version of the .NET SDK installed.
+    Run the following command in a terminal window to check the installed version of the .NET SDK:

+    ```dotnetcli
+    dotnet --version
+    ```

     If necessary, you can download the .NET SDK using the following URL: <a href="https://dotnet.microsoft.com/download/dotnet" target="_blank">Download .NET SDK</a>.